nprime496/Nprime496/README.md

-hey you, I'm Nprime! a CS engineering student at [polytechnique (cm)](https://www.polytechnique.cm) interested in understanding and replicating the mechanics of our world, building amazing stuff and more importantly having fun.
+Hey you, I'm Nprime! a CS engineering student at [polytechnique (cm)](https://www.polytechnique.cm) interested in understanding and replicating the mechanics of our world, building amazing stuff and more importantly having fun.

 - 🔭 I’m currently working on building myself
 - 🐦️ Follow me on [twitter](https://twitter.com/nprime496)